Fertility Terminology and Abbreviations

 The change that sperm cells undergo as they travel through the woman's reproductive tract and that enables the sperm to penetrate the egg.

 A routine preoperative blood test.
 This test gives information regarding infection and anemia.

-A positive hCG level in the blood that fails to continue to rise and does not lead to a clinical pregnancy.
+A pregnancy characterized by positive hCG level in the blood that does not lead to a clinical pregnancy.
+A very early miscarriage.

-Clinical evidence of pregnancy including increasing hCG levels and either an ultrasound examination showing an intrauterine gestational sac or in cases of abnormal pregnancies, examination of tissue confirming an ectopic pregnancy or miscarriage.
+Clinical evidence of pregnancy including increasing hCG levels and clinical evidence of pregnancy such as an ultrasound examination, physical signs on examination, tissue confirming pregnancy or miscarriage.

 Clomiphene Citrate (Clomid/Serophene)

 A synthetic drug used to stimulate the body's own production of FSH and LH.

 The follicle in the ovary at the site of the released egg that produces the hormone progesterone during the second half of the menstrual cycle.
 If pregnancy occurs, the corpus luteum persists and produces the progesterone necessary to support pregnancy.